Xanex-JS/ShotSpotter/readme.md

 This script now supports Blips

-Support for SnailyCADV4's API by @Dev-CasperTheGhost Will be implemented soon!
+Support for SnailyCADV4's API by [@Casper](https://github.com/Dev-CasperTheGhost) Will be implemented soon!